Interpretable User Satisfaction Estimation for Conversational Systems with Large Language Models: Evaluation

-\textbf{Rubric vs. Click Feedback.} Figure~\ref{fig:rubric_utility} shows the correlation between each rubric item and click feedback from users.
+Figure~\ref{fig:rubric_utility} shows the correlation between each rubric item and thumb feedback from users.
 As discussed in Section~\ref{sec:sat_score}, we ask GPT-4 to generate a label (Yes or No) and a score (0 to 10) for each rubric item in the prompt.
 The ``Yes'' label for a rubric item means that the conversational pattern exists in the given conversation, and the score indicates how likely this conversation pattern impacts the overall user satisfaction.
 The title of each sub-figure in Figure~\ref{fig:rubric_utility} provides a short keyword to summarize the rubric item, and the full descriptions of these keywords are listed in Table~\ref{tab:copilot_rubric}.
-The x-axis shows click feedback from users (Like or Dislike).
+The x-axis shows thumb feedback from users (Like or Dislike).
 The y-axis shows the average score for each rubric item with respect to the conversations with particular user satisfaction labels.
-The satisfaction rubric items, which are in the top row, have a higher average score when click feedback is Like.
-Conversely, the conversations where click feedback is Dislike have higher scores for the dissatisfaction rubric items (bottom row).
+The satisfaction rubric items, which are in the top row, have a higher average score when thumb feedback is Like.
+Conversely, the conversations where thumb feedback is Dislike have higher scores for the dissatisfaction rubric items (bottom row).

-From Figure~\ref{fig:rubric_utility}, we can see that all twenty rubric items exhibit a significant difference in scores with respect to click feedback.
-This indicate that the score for each rubric item can be used to improve USE predictions.
-We conducted a Chi-Square test between the labels of each rubric item and click feedback from users to observe whether these rubric items are useful for USE.
-The ``*'' beside each keyword indicates that the rubric item is significantly correlated with the signals provided by clicks.
+From Figure~\ref{fig:rubric_utility}, we can see that all twenty rubric items exhibit a significant difference in scores with respect to thumb feedback.
+This indicates that the score for each rubric item can be used to improve USE predictions.
+We conducted a Chi-Square test between the labels of each rubric item and thumb feedback from users to observe whether these rubric items are useful for USE.
+The ``*'' beside each keyword indicates that the rubric item is significantly correlated ($p<0.05$?) with the signals provided by thumb feedback.